jsbisht/aws-developer-associate/beanstalk.md

 - Great for small development teams
 - Databases are generally OUTSIDE of elastic beanstalk
 - Databases within the environment are deleted, when environment is deleted
+- valid file formats for providing EB with application: `WAR and ZIP files`

 ---